towersvault/shinpokered/README.md

 - TM/HM name list fixed so it can be in any bank
 - Withdrawing or depositing a key item from/to the player's PC will default its quantity to 1
 - Fixed extra options not getting initialized correctly
+- Unused beedrill trade has been restored and placed on Route 22

 #Bugfixes